The-Known-Galaxy/archives/sith/sith_philosophy/grand_plan/grand_plan.md

 # Overview

 The Grand Plan was a plot started by the Dark Lord of the Sith, Darth Bane, after the Seventh Battle of Ruusan.
 This scheme was created to eradicate the Jedi and the Galactic Republic from the galaxy so the Dark Side would govern it.
 The Grand Plan was successful after the Great Jedi Purge occurred as they left the galaxy with no members of the Jedi Order.

 # History

 Following the Seventh Battle of Ruusan, the recent Dark Lord of the Sith, Darth Bane, thought about a new plan to take revenge against the Jedi Order for almost exterminating the Sith.
-This plan wouldn’t be executed instantly because the Sith were weak, and new technology was needed to reach his goal; eradicate the Jedi Order and the Galactic Republic.
+This plan wouldnâ€™t be executed instantly because the Sith were weak, and new technology was needed to reach his goal; eradicate the Jedi Order and the Galactic Republic.
-Due to the Sith being only two because of Darth Bane’s Rule of Two, he and the next generation of Sith had to work in secret.
+Due to the Sith being only two because of Darth Baneâ€™s Rule of Two, he and the next generation of Sith had to work in secret.

 This plan was already in danger because a Sith known as Darth Gravid almost turned to the Light Side of the Force, but was stopped and killed by Darth Gean, his Sith Apprentice.
-As well, Darth Tenebrous’ Sith Master made the Jedi Order feel the Dark Side of the Force by opening a hole in the Force, letting them know the Sith were still alive.
+As well, Darth Tenebrousâ€™ Sith Master made the Jedi Order feel the Dark Side of the Force by opening a hole in the Force, letting them know the Sith were still alive.

 One of the most important events from this plan was the ascent of the Sith Apprentice known as Darth Sidious to Supreme Chancellor of the Republic.
 This allowed the Sith to work on a political level in the order.